Farah-H/ELK_stack_deployment/notes.md

     - [This tutorial](https://www.freecodecamp.org/news/how-to-use-elasticsearch-logstash-and-kibana-to-visualise-logs-in-python-in-realtime-acaab281c9de/) has a good example of a python script to generate random logs.
 Although the creator had to run it multiple times to generate enough logs, so maybe create a hanging script. e.g create a log every 2 mins.
     - achieved this by adding a `while` loop with `time.sleep(120`))
     - started the script to build up some logs while i continue working.
-    - using `&` at the end of the command will run it in the background, eliminating the need for multiple terminal instances.
+    - using `&` at the end of the command will [run it in the background](https://www.maketecheasier.com/run-bash-commands-background-linux/), eliminating the need for multiple terminal instances.
 - run elk locally and document steps for setup
+    - steps on mac:
+        - download zip files
+        - unzip
+        - cd into kibana directory and `bin/kibana`
     - use commands.sh file to note and potentially automate any terminal commands
 - configure elasticsearch yaml config to have multiple nodes running off the same host
 - deploy on ec2 t2.micro as a test and document steps needed for setup